JavierLuna/sardine/README.md

 # Sardine

-Manage your snipet-like docker composes.
+Manage your snippet-like docker composes.

 ## What is sardine?